ravi2099/DevSecOps-project/README.md

  Now you have to copy the content of your kubeconfig file of your cluster. for that -
 1. go to your home directory , you will find  ` .kube`
-1. change your directory to .kube and cat your config file
+1. change your directory to .kube and cat your config file.

 You will find your kubeconfig like this
 ```sh